ganesan/AutoComplete-CPM/ReadMe.txt

 -------------------Widgets-------------------------------------
 Corona Widget Lib is still in Beta, I've added all params for each widget from the documents.
 You do not necessary need to use all of them, simply delete the ones you need but please refer to the official documents for further info on what they do and how to use.

-Note: I've added a couple of extra params to use when a widget requires a table = {}, to use them simply type
+Note: I've added a couple of extra params to use when a widget requires a table = {} for custom params etc, to use them simply type

 tableData = {}
 labelColor = {}